zenml-io/zenml/docs/book/misc/faq.md

 ---
-description: We answer the most frequently asked questions about ZenML here
+description: We answer the most frequently asked questions about ZenML here.
 ---

 # FAQ

-#### How does ZenML compare to orchestrators (Airflow, Kubeflow, Flyte, etc.)
+#### How does ZenML compare to orchestrators (Airflow, Kubeflow, Flyte, etc.)?

 An orchestrator in MLOps is the system component that is responsible for executing and managing the execution of a ML pipeline.
 ZenML pipelines can be run on multiple orchestration systems.
 There are [standard orchestrators](../extending-zenml/orchestrator.md) that ZenML supports out-of-the-box, but you are encourage to write your own [orchestrator](../extending-zenml/orchestrator.md) in order to gain more control as to exactly how your pipelines are executed!

 #### Can I use tool X?
-How does Y tool integrate with ZenML?
+How does tool Y integrate with ZenML?

-Take a look at our [examples](https://github.com/zenml-io/zenml/tree/main/examples) directory, which showcases detailed example for each integration ZenML supports out-of-the-box.
+Take a look at our [examples](https://github.com/zenml-io/zenml/tree/main/examples) directory, which showcases detailed examples for each integration that ZenML supports out-of-the-box.

-The ZenML team and community is constantly working to include more tools and integrations to the above list (check the [roadmap](https://zenml.io/roadmap) for more details).
-You can [upvote features](https://zenml.io/discussion) you'd like and add more ideas on the roadmap.
+The ZenML team and community is constantly working to include more tools and integrations to the above list (check out the [roadmap](https://zenml.io/roadmap) for more details).
+You can [upvote features](https://zenml.io/discussion) you'd like and add your ideas to the roadmap.

 #### How can I make ZenML work with my custom tool?
 How can I extend or build on ZenML?

-Depends on the tool, and its MLOps category.
+This depends on the tool and its respective MLOps category.
 We have a full guide on this over [here](../extending-zenml/)!

 #### Why did you build ZenML?

-We built it because we scratched our own itch while deploying multiple ML models in production for the last 3 years.
-Our team struggled to find a simple yet production-ready solution whilst developing large scale ML pipelines, and built a solution for it that we are now proud to share with all of you!
+We built it because we scratched our own itch while deploying multiple machine learning models in production for the past three years.
+Our team struggled to find a simple yet production-ready solution whilst developing large-scale ML pipelines, and built a solution for it that we are now proud to share with all of you!

 #### How can I contribute?

 We would love to develop ZenML together with our community!
-Best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue).
+The best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue).
 If you would like to contribute, please review our [Contributing